ETO Logo

 • Top-cited articles: The articles in the cluster with the most citations.

-• We also calculate the field percentile for each article, defined as its citation percentile relative to all other articles in its general subject area and publication year.
+• We also calculate the field percentile for each article, defined as its citation percentile relative to all other articles in its research field and publication year.

 Top sources